If your appendicitis is confirmed your surgeon will recommend removing your appendix (appendicectomy).

 What happens during an appendicectomy?

 An appendicectomy is usually performed under a general anaesthetic.
-The operation usually takes between half an hour and an hour.
+The operation usually takes between 30 minutes-1 hour.
 Your surgeon will remove the appendix either by using the laparoscopic (‘keyhole’) technique or by an open incision (cut) in the lower abdomen.

 During a laparoscopic appendicectomy your surgeon will use a thin tube with a camera attached to inspect the inside of your abdomen through a small incision.
 Once your appendix is found they will remove it using other instruments passed through other small incisions.
 They will close the incisions with stitches or staples.

 An open appendicectomy is performed using one incision in your abdomen.

 If your appendix is not perforated you may be able to go home after 1-2 days.
 Patients with a perforated appendix may need a longer hospital stay and treatment with antibiotics.

 You should be able to return to normal activities within four weeks after your procedure.
 Be sure and discuss any return to work with your surgeon.